Kin-Protocol/Kin-Program-Library/README.md

-# Solana-Programs
+# Kin Program Library

-Programs for the protocol
+SPL programs for The Kin Protocol and other programs that fall under protocol governance